exemplarysoftware/thecut-menus/README.rst

 Documentation
 -------------

-The full documentation is at https://thecut-exampleapp.readthedocs.org.
+The full documentation is at https://thecut-menus.readthedocs.org.

 Quickstart
 ----------

-Install ``thecut-exampleapp`` using the :ref:`installation`.
+Install ``thecut-menus`` using the :ref:`installation`.

 Credits